 Section S3.2: Additional structure description of MIL-53(Al) (Figure S12 and Figure S13)

-The MIL-53(Al) structure with the formula unit [Al(OH)(bdc)] (bdc = benzene-1,4-dicarboxylate) is a very flexible, 'breathing'-type network, that is, it can assume different shapes and porosities depending on the presence or absence of host-guest interactions (Figure S12) [5,].
-The Al3+ centers are octahedrally coordinated by terephthalate linkers and bridging µ-OH groups, giving chains of trans-µ-OH-connected vertex-bridged {AlO6} octahedra.
-The hydroxido-bridging occurs along the direction of the metal chainsFigure S12.
-These chains are connected perpendicular to the chain direction through the terephthalate linkersFigure S12.
+The MIL-53(Al) structure with the formula unit [Al(OH)(bdc)] (bdc = benzene-1,4-dicarboxylate, terephthalate) is a very flexible, 'breathing'-type network, that is, it can assume different shapes and porosities depending on the presence or absence of host-guest interactions (Figure S12) [5,].
+The secondary or here infinite building unit (SBU, IBU) in MIL-53 is a linear chain of {MO6} octahedra (M = Al, In, Ga, Cr, Fe) The Al3+ centers are octahedrally coordinated by terephthalate linkers and bridging µ-OH groups, giving chains of trans-µ-OH-connected vertex-bridged {AlO6} octahedra.
+The hydroxido-bridging and carboxylate-bridging occurs along the direction of the metal chains (Figure S12a).
+These chains are connected perpendicular to the chain direction through the ditopic terephthalate linkers to a three-dimensional network with channels running parallel to the {MO6} chains (Figure S12b).
 Each benzene-1,4-dicarboxylate ligand bridges between four Al atoms.
 This forms a three dimensional network consisting of rhombic-shaped channels with a significant breathing effect [5,11,,,,,,,].

-Subsequently, the structure forms of MIL-53 are differentiated as MIL-53as, MIL-53ht = MIL-53lp and MIL-53lt = MIL-53np with as = as synthesized, ht = high temperature lp = large pore, lt = low temperature and np = narrow pore (Figure S12).
-Figure S12For the large-pore form the diagonals along the channel cross section are 8.4 x 12 Å (Figure S13)Figure S11
+MIL-53 can be found in three different crystalline forms which are usually differentiated as MIL-53as, MIL-53ht = MIL-53lp and MIL-53lt = MIL-53np with as = as synthesized, ht = high temperature lp = large pore, lt = low temperature and np = narrow pore (Figure S12).
+After the hydrothermal synthesis as-synthesized MIL-53-as is obtained.
+By heating to a temperature between 275 °C and 420 °C (without vacuum), MIL-53 can be activated by the removal of guest molecules.
+This leads to the large-pore (lp) structure MIL-53-lp.
+Upon the uptake of water molecules from the air at ambient conditions, the narrow-pore (np) MIL-53-np is formed (Figure S12).
+The transformation between MIL-53-lp to MIL-53-np is reversible and is commonly referred to as the ‘breathing effect’.
+For the large-pore (lp) form the diagonals for the rhombohedral channel cross section are 8.4 x 12 Å (Figure S13).
+When incorporating the flavin derivatives, the MIL-53-lp form can be used as the van-der-Waals dimensions of MIA molecules are approximately 4 8.5 12 Å (Figure S11) with the width of 8.5 Å being the critical dimension for the diffusion through the rhombohedral MIL-53 channels.